 B♭ Locrian scale

 The B♭ Locrian scale is a 7-note locrian scale built on the root B♭.
-Its notes are B♭, B, D♭, E♭, E, G♭ and A♭.
-The unstable seventh mode — diminished tonic and a flat fifth, rarely used as tonal centre.
-This page covers the formula, fingerings, diatonic chords and common progressions that make B♭ Locrian a powerful tool for improvising and composing.
+Its notes are B♭, C♭, D♭, E♭, F♭, G♭ and A♭.
+The unstable seventh mode - diminished tonic and a flat fifth, rarely used as tonal centre.
+This page covers the formula, fingerings, diatonic chords and common progressions that make B♭ Locrian a great tool for improvising and composing.

-Locrian is rare as a tonal centre because of its diminished tonic, but it is essential for understanding modal theory and shows up in metal and avant-garde jazz.
-Built on the root B♭, the scale takes on the specific colour and pitch range of that key — making it especially useful in genres and registers where B♭ is a comfortable tonal centre.
+Locrian is rare as a tonal centre because of that diminished tonic, but you need to know it for modal theory.
+Shows up in metal and avant-garde jazz.
+Built on the root B♭, the scale takes on the specific colour and pitch range of that key - making it especially useful in genres and registers where B♭ is a comfortable tonal centre.

 B♭ Locrian on the piano